lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 ======

 A standard circle is comprised of *n* vertices.
-The number of vertices and radius can be specified in the context panel in the :guilabel:`Tool Shelf` which appears when the circle is created.
+The number of vertices and radius can be specified in the context panel in the *Tool Shelf* which appears when the circle is created.

 Vertices